 The first thing you’ll note when looking at Reef is the gorgeous cover, illustrated with exceptional skill by Chris Quilliams.
 The beautiful colors are showcased throughout the game in the rulebook, player boards, cards, and of course those reef pieces.
-I’ll talk more about those later, but suffice it to say that they’re the most striking part of the game.
+I’ll talk more about those later, but suffice it to say that they’re one of the most striking parts of the game.

 Pull out a player board for each player (making sure to include the one with the starfish in the corner), then shuffle and pass them out to all players.
 The player who receives the starfish board will be the first player (similar to the mechanism used in Majesty: For the Realm).
 It’s a simple and elegant mechanism for determining first player, and one I wish more designers would adopt.

 Shuffle the deck of cards and pass out 2 to each player.
 Lay out 3 face up cards in front of the deck, and turn over the top card (note that this card behaves differently than the first 3…more on that later).
 Give each player one reef piece of each color to place on their board in the four center squares.
 After passing out three 1 point tokens to each player you’re ready to begin.

 Reef is a simple game with hidden depths.
 Players are offered only two choices on their turn: draw a card or play a card.
 Clever players will be able to navigate those choices to earn the most points, which will win them the game.

 Players are able to select from a choice of a shared pool of 4 face up cards.
 The first three cards can always be taken at no cost, but the 4th card is a “preview of things to come”.
 If the current player wishes to draw that card they must spend a point to obtain it by placing a single point on the card with the lowest point value (shown in the bottom right corner of each card).
 Immediately replace the selected card with a new card drawn from the deck.